nathanmarz/storm/README.md

 ####References
 Each component instance is identified by a unique id that allows it to be used/reused by other components.
-To reference an existing components, you specify the id of the component with the `ref` tag.
+To reference an existing component, you specify the id of the component with the `ref` tag.

-In the following example, a component with the id `"stringScheme"` is created, and later referenced as a an argument to another component's constructor:
+In the following example, a component with the id `"stringScheme"` is created, and later referenced, as a an argument to another component's constructor:

 ```yaml